-The Company's operations in this segment relate to the development infrastructure and construction for sale of three real estate projects in Ontario, Canada: the Port McNicoll project, within which the Company has initiated the establishment of a residential town with public and commercial areas; the Horseshoe project, located in proximity to the hotel and resort owned by the Company, within which it is developing residential neighborhoods with commercial and public areas; and the Deerhurst project, located in proximity to the hotel and resort owned by the Company, including lots developed for immediate construction and landholdings that it is developing as a village centre and additional residential neighbourhoods with commercial and public areas.
+The Company's operations in this segment relate to the land development and sale, and construction for sale of four real estate projects in Ontario, Canada: the Horseshoe project, located in proximity to the hotel and resort owned by the Company, within which it is developing residential neighborhoods with commercial and public areas; and the Deerhurst project, located in proximity to the hotel and resort owned by the Company, including lots developed for immediate construction and landholdings that it is developing as a village centre and additional residential neighbourhoods with commercial and public areas; the Blue Mountain land holdings within and outside of the Blue Mountain resort, and the Port McNicoll project, within which the Company has initiated the establishment of a residential town with public and commercial areas;

 The Company's main operations in this segment are comprised of the land acquisition, holding, improvement, and property value enhancement through planning, designing and expanding regulatory approvals with various governmental entities in relation to the Company's development lands.
-These lands are expected to be used in the Port McNicoll project, Horseshoe resort and Deerhurst resort.
-Additionally, the Company holds land in Blue Mountain (described further below).
+These lands are expected to be used in the Blue Mountain, Port McNicoll, Horseshoe resort and Deerhurst resort.
 The accounting classification of these lands is investment property in accordance with the provisions of the International Accounting Standard IAS40, as the final designation has yet to be determined.
 The Company has a number of options such as: building residential units for rent, forming the units as expansion to the existing resorts and servicing the lands after their development, building condominiums in order to sell them as residential or resort condominiums, or holding them for the long-term in order to allow their values to increase.